 Read Also: A Complete Guide to Buying Pashmina in Nepal

 Rubbing the material is one of the easiest ways to identify a real Pashmina shawl.
 This other strange method is actually very scientific.
 Since, synthetic fibers like polyester or acrylic accumulate static electricity within, rubbing them against each other would naturally generate static electricity and attract tiny objects and dust.
 If seen in the dark, such materials would even create tiny little sparks.

 In contrast, the original material that is made from animal hair would have low static energy, which wouldn’t generate sparks nor attract tiny objects.
 Thus, after rubbing the fabric you can say the material to not be authentic if they create sparks or attract tiny objects.

 5. The Diameter Test

 It sounds absurd and not very practical but if you really want to find the answers, you can check the diameter details of a Pashmina shawl.
-Knowing its diameter can be a good proof of its authenticity.
+Knowing its diameter can be good proof of its authenticity.
 Pashmina fibers are finer and thinner than generic cashmere fibers.
 Most Pashminas fibers are 12–15 microns in diameter and cashmere fibers are 15-19 microns in the diameter.
-For better quality, the lower the micron count, softer and lighter will the item be.
+For better quality, the lower the micron count, the softer and lighter will the item be.
 Hence, this is also a good technique to identify or distinguish the quality of pashminas.

 However, do keep in mind that the quality of a finished shawl is not solely dependent on the fiber diameter of the wool but also on the craftsmen’s skills.